anneburt/startup/README.md

 With HTML, I used many different elements to outline a basic structure and format for the Simon game including multiple pages with navigation to each, input, buttons, lists, drawing, and more.

 With CSS and the Bootstrap CSS framework, I was able to make the structure of my website much more visually appealing and added intuitive user interface elements.
 Later in the course, I will make this game functional with the use of JavaScript.

+With Javascript. the game becomes playable.
+I created a 'play.js' file that controls all the game interactions and stores the result to be displayed on the scores page.
+For now, the login functionality stores the login name to use to keep track of scores.